juswaa101/LaravelSentry/README.md

     This command will start a worker process that listens for new jobs and processes them in the background.
 Make sure to keep this command running in a separate terminal window or as a background process.

-10. Start the development server:
+11. Start the development server:

     ```bash
     php artisan serve
     ```

-11. Open your browser and visit `http://{{APP_URL}}` to access the application.
+12. Open your browser and visit `http://{{APP_URL}}` to access the application.

 ![Landing Page](image.png)
 _Landing Page_

 ## Usage

--   Register a new user account.
--   Log in with your credentials.
+-   Login and Registration
 -   Account Profile
--   Email Verification
--   Forgot Password
+-   Browser Session Monitoring
 -   Perform CRUD operations on the resources.

 ## Contributing